Hiking The Little Wild Horse Canyon

 While years ago Little Wild Horse Canyon was very remote and infrequently hiked, it has become very popular and the road to the trailhead is now paved.
 The main parking lot has room for about 25 vehicles and, on most Spring and Fall weekends, the parking will overflow onto the road where you'll encounter another 25-50 vehicles.
 If you want solitude in Little Wild Horse Canyon, make sure to arrive very early, or better yet, come during the weekday mornings.

-Overall, Little Wild Horse Canyon is the 34th most popular hiking trail of all 38 hikes in Utah.
+Overall, Little Wild Horse Canyon is the 35th most popular hiking trail of all 38 hikes in Utah.
+Several of the better hiking trails are nearby Little Wild Horse Canyon including Ding And Dang Canyons and Goblin Vallley State Park.